 - Openness – We will make information available to clients concerning the policies and practices that apply to the management of their information.

-- Client Access – Upon request, clients will be informed of the existence, use and disclosure of their personal information, and shall be given access to it.
+- Individual Access – Upon request, clients will be informed of the existence, use and disclosure of their personal information, and shall be given access to it.
 Clients may verify the accuracy and completeness of their personal information, and request any appropriate amendments to it.

 The practices that we use to implement the foregoing 10 Privacy Principles are discussed below.